Actually I was a blonde for years.

 I might try toning it again, as I’d like it even whiter, alternatively I found myself quite taken with the pastel pinks and lilacs next to the silver toner I bought in Savers, what do you think of Pastel Hair?

-9 1/2 months after I first stripped out that colour, I’ve finally gone from Red to Platinum blonde, without the help of anyone who knows what they’re doing and without my hair falling out.
+9 1/2 months after I first stripped out that colour, I’ve finally gone from red to blonde hair, without the help of anyone who knows what they’re doing and without my hair falling out.
 Bonus.

 Try and ignore the fact that my hair is set beautifully in the first picture and all straight and boring in the second, I didn’t think it was ready for setting lotion immediately after the dye.